You can’t make this stuff up: things heard in the pileup when the tension boils over ...

 culprit himself, who is my brother (not in the physical sense, but as a fellow creature similarly

-nobody can implicate me in what is degrading.
-Neither can I be angry with my brother or fall foul
+for nobody can implicate me in what is degrading.
+Neither can I be angry with my brother or fall

-of him; for he and I were born to work together, like a man's two hands, feet, or eyelids, or like
+foul of him; for he and I were born to work together, like a man's two hands, feet, or eyelids, or

-the upper and lower rows of his teeth.
-To obstruct each other is against Nature's law - and what is
+like the upper and lower rows of his teeth.
+To obstruct each other is against Nature's law - and

 To close, here’s something not the least bit funny - someone sending SOS over 8R1AE on 40m.